ICHTHYOPLANKTON LAB AND WORKSHOP

 Students (FW 529) Non-degree seeking participants

-The lab and workshop is a 6-day intensive course dedicated to the systematics and identification of larval fishes.
+FW 529 Ichthyoplankton Taxonomy & Identification Lab takes place from July 24 to August 18 with a 6-day intensive on-campus component in the second week (July 31 to August 5) dedicated to the systematics and identification of larval fishes.
+The workshop for non-degree seeking participants takes place from July 31 to August 5.
 The goal is to equip participants with a skill set in identification of ichthyoplankton to family level or a lower taxonomic level.
 The lab will include daily lectures on taxonomic groups of marine fishes with the focal point on their larval characters.
 Participants are welcome to bring unidentified ichthyoplankton samples or mixed species lots to the course to help with their identification.

-FOR STUDENTS: Information for the 2-credit course (FW 529) is available in the Course catalog of the Dept. of Fisheries and Wildlife
+FOR STUDENTS: Information for the 3-credit course (FW 529) is available in the Course catalog of the Dept. of Fisheries and Wildlife

-FOR NON-DEGREE SEEKING PARTICIPANTS: Course fees are $ 650 (does not include room and board), and it is limited to ten participants.
-The deadline for registration is June 1st.
-Please, fill out this short Application form and email it to firstname.lastname@example.org before June 1st.
+FOR NON-DEGREE SEEKING PARTICIPANTS: Course fees are $ 1000 (does not include room and board), and it is limited to fifteen participants.
+The deadline for registration is June 30.
+Please, fill out this short Application form and email it to firstname.lastname@example.org before June 30.
+Details about the payment will be arranged after signing up.

 Details of the course content is available in the Syllabus (for non-degree seeding students, only the schedule on page 2 is relevant)

-In the Spring quarter of 2019 I am teaching an online course in ichthyoplankton taxonomy and systematics.
-The course is more comprehensive than the workshop (FW529) and includes lectures and discussion of morphology, sampling techniques, curatorial challenges.
+The course is more comprehensive than the workshop (FW529) and includes lectures and discussion of morphology, systematics, sampling techniques, and curatorial challenges.

 Please contact me if you have further questions (email@example.com)